Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: Introduction

 In view of these developments, many efforts were devoted to extending the powerful tools of two-dimensional conformal field theory to higher dimensions.
 These attempts, however, encountered fundamental obstacles.
 The most immediate is Liouville’s rigidity theorem, which implies that for $d\geq 3$, all local conformal transformations extend to global ones, and the global conformal group is finite-dimensional.
 This rules out the existence of local infinite-dimensional conformal symmetry algebras in higher dimensions.

 Given these obstructions, a prevailing strategy has been to isolate 2d chiral subalgebras within higher-dimensional theories, where infinite-dimensional symmetries can still be realized.
 A prominent example is provided by $4$d \(\mathcal{N}=2\) superconformal field theories, where a protected sector of local operators was shown in \cite{Beem:2013sza} to organize into a two-dimensional vertex operator algebra, enabling the use of chiral algebra techniques to obtain exact results.
-More recently, the celestial holography program has proposed that $4$d scattering amplitudes can be reinterpreted as correlators in a $2$d conformal field theory on the celestial sphere \cite{Strominger:2017zoo, Pasterski:2021raf}, where the hope is that this perspective may allow the application of chiral algebra techniques to the problem of flat space holography \cite{Costello:2022wso, Costello:2022upu, Costello:2022jpg, Costello:2023hmi, Bittleston:2024efo}.

 The aim of this work is to revisit the pursuit of infinite-dimensional symmetry algebras in three-dimensional quantum field theories, but with a shift in perspective.
 Rather than looking for a subsector whose dynamics can be captured by a two-dimensional chiral algebra, the strategy is to generalize the very notion of a chiral algebra into an infinite-dimensional symmetry structure suited to describe three-dimensional dynamics.
-While these algebras are not chiral in the usual sense, they remain infinite-dimensional and thus preserve many of the powerful features typically associated with chiral algebras.
+These algebras enjoy a generalized notion of chirality while remaining infinite-dimensional, and thus preserve many of the powerful features typically associated with chiral algebras.

-The three-dimensional theories that we will consider are said to be partially topological and partially holomorphic.
-They first appeared in the context of twisted 3d $\mathcal{N}=2$ supersymmetric field theories \cite{Aganagic:2017tvx} (see also \cite{Costello:2020ndc, Gwilliam:2021zkv, Garner:2023wrc, }) and more recently, in the contexts of Poisson vertex algebras \cite{Zeng:2021zef, Khan:2025rah}, factorization algebras \cite{Wang:2024tjf} and twistorial field theories \cite{Garner:2023izn}.
+The three-dimensional theories that we will consider are partially topological and partially holomorphic.
+First introduced in the context of twisted 3d $\mathcal{N}=2$ supersymmetric field theories \cite{Aganagic:2017tvx}, they have since generated considerable interest and have been studied from a variety of mathematical and physical viewpoints.
+These include, in particular, Poisson vertex algebras \cite{Oh:2019mcg, Zeng:2021zef, Khan:2025rah}, factorization algebras \cite{Wang:2024tjf}, and twistorial field theories \cite{Garner:2023izn}, alongside more general investigations of their structure and properties \cite{Beem:2018fng,Costello:2020ndc, Gwilliam:2021zkv, Garner:2023wrc, Garner:2023zko, Dimofte:2025oqf, Budzik:2025zvu}.
 We will focus on a specific example introduced by the authors in \cite{Chen:2024axr}, obtained via a localization procedure applied to holomorphic 2-Chern-Simons theory.